patjed41/key-value-store/README.md

 1. Clone this repository.
 2. Go to its directory and execute `cargo run`.

+## 2 solutions

+1. Solution with keeping data in the server's memory is on the branch `master`.
+2. Solution with keeping data on the disk is on the branch `io`.

 ## Testing

 There are two kinds of tests: